midearth-labs/web-agent-protocol/v0/urs/reference.md

 Imagine an AI agent tasked with copying 50GB of data from one location to another, or analyzing a spreadsheet with millions of rows.
 Traditional approaches would either fail (hitting context limits) or degrade performance as the agent struggles to maintain coherence across thousands of tokens of intermediate data.

 This is the fundamental challenge of **context engineering**: LLMs have finite attention budgets, and every token we add to the context window competes for that attention.
-As [Anthropic's research](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents) has shown, even as context windows grow larger, we still face **context rot**—the model's ability to accurately recall information decreases as context length increases.
+As [Anthropic's research](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents) has shown, even as context windows grow larger, we still face **context rot** - the model's ability to accurately recall information decreases as context length increases.

 But here's the key insight: **the environment's memory is orders of magnitude larger than the LLM's context window**.
 Why are we forcing the LLM to carry all this data in its attention budget when we can simply store it outside and let the agent reference it on demand?